isomerpages/moe-mayflowersec/_parents/Parent Support Group.md

 Recently, one of my friends said, “More and more of my pupils are acting up and not doing well in school because of family problems.
 Are parents aware of this?
 Do they know that their relationship as a couple affects their child?”

-Researchers at the Center on the Developing Child, Harvard University shared  that “when (the) home is not stable…executive function skills may be impaired, or may not develop at all, limiting a child’s success in elementary school and later life.”
+Researchers at the Center on the Developing Child, Harvard University shared &nbsp;that “when (the) home is not stable…executive function skills may be impaired, or may not develop at all, limiting a child’s success in elementary school and later life.”

 [Please click here to read more...](https://schoolbag.sg/story/when-family-problems-affect-children-in-school#.VZM-OtKqqkp)